jwuphysics/jwuphysics.github.io/_posts/2025-06-18-worlds-we-impose.md

 The rejection of a another's world.
 Gentle, violent, imposition.

 As a father of two, I often have to resist this urge.
 My child sees something worth sharing, and I instinctively want to shape their perspective.
 Or convert their offerings into some teaching moment, to impart on them a fragment of my reality.
-But such a response to their [bid for attention](https://www.gottman.com/blog/want-to-improve-your-relationship-start-paying-more-attention-to-bids/) is what Keith calls "blocking" and discusses it throughout the book, mostly in the context of improvisation and theatre.
+But such a response to their [bid for attention](https://www.gottman.com/blog/want-to-improve-your-relationship-start-paying-more-attention-to-bids/) is what Keith calls "blocking", and discusses it at length throughout the book.

 This has been on my mind because I practice it daily now.
 If you (adroitly) use AI, then you probably do as well.